Effect of control procedures on the evolution of entanglement in open quantum systems: Preliminaries

 where $V = \exp(Lt)$ is the matrix representation of the time evolution map $\Lambda$.
 If the system is evolving under unitary evolution $w$ then the matrix $V$ is simply $w\otimes w^*$, where $w^*$ represents the complex conjugate of $w$ in a fixed basis.

-{\em Channel-State Duality}-- A quantum channel is a conduit for the transmission of quantum as well as classical information, and is essentially a completely positive map between spaces of operators.
+{\em Channel-State Duality:} A quantum channel is a conduit for the transmission of quantum as well as classical information, and is essentially a completely positive map between spaces of operators.
 Any such physical quantum channel acting on a $d$-dimensional quantum state can be mapped to a positive operator in $d^2$ dimensions, and, if the channel is trace-preserving, then the corresponding positive operator will have unit trace.
-Similarly, a valid density matrix in $d^2$-dimensions can be mapped to a trace preserving physical channel in $d$ dimensions.
-Such a two-way mapping between a quantum state and its corresponding higher dimensional operator is called channel-state duality.
+Similarly, a valid density matrix in $d^2$-dimensions can be mapped to a trace preserving physical channel acting on $d$ dimensional systems.
+Such a two-way mapping between a quantum state and quantum channel is called channel-state duality.

 The time evolution operator $\Lambda$ is a physical quantum channel represented by the matrix $V$.
-If $M$ be a valid density matrix corresponding to the map $\Lambda$, it is given by \cite{Choi75, Jamiolkowski72}
+If $M$ be a valid density matrix corresponding to the map $\Lambda$, it is given by \cite{choi75, jamiolkowski}